-A portion of most Oceanographers' duties are carried out in an office-type setting, conducting research, writing proposals, or publishing findings in journals.
+Many of the basic oceanographer duties are carried out in an office-type setting—conducting research, writing proposals, or publishing findings in journals.
 Not a ton of danger here, unless you don't know the proper way to operate a stapler.

-Luckily, scurvy is a thing of the past.
+Luckily scurvy is a thing of the past.
 Just remember to eat your oranges.